AdvancedModularManikin/specification/README.md

-# data-protocol
+# Specification of the Advanced Modular Manikin™
-Data protocol documents and code for the AMM
+Specification and protocol documents and code for the AMM™